CS102-Fall2024-HW/FinalProject/README.md

 This project must also be submitted as a pull request or it will be subject to a 10% penalty.
 Late submissions will forego the 10% presentation part of the grade and also be subject to an additional 20% late penalty.

-Please create a clone of this page using the github classrooms link: [https://classroom.github.com/a/yxk6W1bl](https://classroom.github.com/a/yxk6W1bl)
+Please create a clone of this page using the github classrooms link from the course website.

 If you work in a pair, you will get 2 bonus points (out of 100).